vin-droid/to_rupees/README.md

 # ToRupees
 Spell out numbers in indian currency.
-It converts numbers in words(ruppes).
+It converts numbers in words(rupees).

 ## Installation